-Alberta Business Grants is offering its Advanced Grant Writing Course starting November 24, 2021.
-As some former students will recall, I last hosted three grant writing workshops in 2018.
-I posted the reviews of those courses online.
-We had guest grant agency speakers, a local mayor who talked about letters of support, and we had a pitch event.
-It was a one-day course, so we were unable to write a complete application in that amount of time.
+Alberta Business Grants offers the Advanced Grant Writing Course.
+As some former students will recall, David Kincade last hosted three grant writing workshops in 2018.
+The reviews of those courses are online.
+The course includes guest grant agency speakers, a local mayor who talked about letters of support, and students pitched their projects to a grant agency staffer.
+It was a one-day course, so students required more time to write a complete application.

 Since that time, our team has been building a system and process to write high-quality grants, faster.
 We use the same process for our own VIPs and are constantly working to improve it.

 About the course